fsanzeni/fsanzeni.github.io/content/posts/From the cDc to Design Futures/index.md

 +++
-title = 'From the cDc to Design Futures' date = 2024-12-03T11:29:00 summary = "Personal reflection on how hacking culture and Futures work are connected via a punch thrown back in the day" showSummary = true categories = ["Blog",] tags = ["rambling","design futures"]
+title = 'From the cDc to Design Futures' date = 2024-12-03T11:29:00 summary = "Personal reflection on how hacking culture and Futures work are connected via a punch thrown back in the day." showSummary = true categories = ["Blog",] tags = ["rambling","design futures"]